Consider the cultural context

 Cultural practices impeding organizational health

-In Seoul, it’s common for employees of Korean companies across sectors to stay in the office late into the evening, whether they work for a nonprofit, a small business, or a conglomerate.
-Working until 9 or 10 pm is normal, even on Friday evenings, and there’s no telling when you’ll get off work if you have a boss who doesn’t like to go home since workers feel pressured to stay as long as their superiors stay.
+In Seoul, it’s common for employees of Korean companies across sectors to stay in the office well into the late evening, whether they work for a nonprofit, a small business, or a conglomerate.
+Working until 9 or 10 pm seems to be a given, even on Friday evenings, and there’s no telling when you’ll get off work if you have a boss who doesn’t like to go home since workers feel pressured to stay as long as their superiors stay.

 I’ve heard many stories about the unhealthy work/life balance and damaging work culture in Korea, but it was only recently that I realized what that might mean for the companies as a whole and how it might affect the growth of business in Korea on a macro level.
 Reading McKinsey&Company’s report on the organizational health and corporate culture of Korean companies confirmed with surveys and statistics what I already knew anecdotally.
 More specifically, it shed light on the communication gap between age groups—which often correspond to staff seniority levels—that is part of Korean corporate culture and results at least partially from the cultural climate of traditionally Confucian Korea.